+standardized tests.
+REPETITION POLICY THAT PREVENTS PERPETUATION OF STUDENT ENROLLMENT Cove After a student has completed all the objectives of the course, he or she should not be allowed reenroll in the course.
+There is, therefore, a need for a statement about the conditions for possil repetition of a course to prevent perpetuation of students in a particular program for an indefin period. ble Construction Work Essentials (71-35-40) LA Unified School District Division of Instruction Division of Adult and Career Education July 2021 Page 3

+COURSE OUTLINE COMPONENTS

+INSTRUCTIONAL STRATEGIES

-COURSE OUTLINE COMPONENTS LOCATION INSTRUCTIONAL STRATEGIES p.
-16 Instructional techniques or methods could include laboratory techniques, lecture method, small-group discussion, grouping plans, and other strategies used in the classroom.
+Instructional techniques or methods could include laboratory techniques, lecture method, small-group discussion, grouping plans, and other strategies used in the classroom.

 Instructional strategies for this course are listed in the TEACHING STRATEGIES AND EVALUATION section of the course outline.
-Instructional strategies and activities for a course should be selected so that the overall teaching approach takes into account the instructional standards of a particular program, i.e., English as a Second Language, Programs for Adults with Disabilities.
-UNITS OF STUDY, WITH APPROXIMATE HOURS ALLOTTED FOR EACH UNIT Cover The approximate time devoted to each instructional unit within the course, as well as the total hours for the course, is indicated.
-The time in class is consistent with the needs of the student, and the length of the class should be that it ensures the student will learn at an optimum level. pp. 7-14 Units of study, with approximate hours allotted for each unit are listed in the COMPETENCY AREA STATEMENT(S) of the course outline.
+Instructional strategies and activities for a course should be selected so that the overall teaching approach considers the instructional standards of a particular program, i.e., English as a Second Language, Programs for Adults with Disabilities.

+UNITS OF STUDY, WITH APPROXIMATE HOURS ALLOTTED FOR EACH UNIT

+The approximate time devoted to each instructional unit within the course, as well as the total hours for the course, is indicated.
+The time in class is consistent with the needs of the student, and the length of the class should be that it ensures the student will learn at an optimum level.

+Units of study, with approximate hours allotted for each unit are listed in the COMPETENCY AREA STATEMENT(S) of the course outline.
 The total hours of the course, including work-based learning hours (community classroom and cooperative vocational education) is listed on the cover of every CBE course outline.
 Each Competency Area listed within a CBE outline is assigned hours of instruction per unit.

-EVALUATION PROCEDURES p.
-16 The evaluation describes measurable evaluation criteria clearly within the reach of the student.
-The
+EVALUATION PROCEDURES